Ask a Librarian

 Need to know the value of your car?
 Need a phone number or address?
 The demographics of Flint?
 We have all these and more.
 We are accessible by Instant Message, phone, email, regular mail, and in person.
 So when you have a question, think "Flint Public Library!"

 Already online?
 Ask us a question by Instant Message (IM).
-Our Reference staff is available Tuesday through Friday from 9:30 AM to 7:30 PM and Saturday from 9:30 AM to 5:30 PM.
+Our Reference staff is available Tuesday through Thursday from 11:30 AM to 7:30 PM and Friday and Saturday from 9:30 AM to 5:30 PM.

 For more information on IM Reference, please see the Patron Guidelines for Instant Messag Reference.